Cypher

 cypher

-12345678// Use first non-null value RETURN COALESCE(p.nickname, p.name) as displayName // Check property existence MATCH (p:Person) WHERE EXISTS(p.email) RETURN p.name
+123456789// Use first non-null value RETURN coalesce(p.nickname, p.name) AS displayName // Check property existence (EXISTS(prop) is deprecated; // use IS NOT NULL instead) MATCH (p:Person) WHERE p.email IS NOT NULL RETURN p.name

 10. Indexing and Constraints